kate8382/frontend-module/README.md

 ## Description

-This project represents the frontend part of the application with the following functionality:
+This project represents the frontend part of the application, developed according to a Figma design mockup.
+Many interface styles and dynamic UI elements were implemented using JavaScript to match the design requirements.

+**Key features:**
+- Fully responsive layout for desktop, tablet, and mobile devices
 - User authentication and authorization
 - Form validation before submitting to the server
 - Dashboard with real-time data visualization